P. O. Box 1142: Interrogation process

 As many of the former prison guards and interrogators at P.O.
-Box 1142 have started to grow old and information become declassified, the substantial amount of information learned at P.O.
+Box 1142 have started to grow old and information became declassified, the substantial amount of intelligence learned at P.O.
 Box 1142 has started to come to light.
 Between 1942 and 1946, the military interrogators at the camp questioned more than 3,400 prisoners, more than 500 of whom were scientists who came to the United States as part of Operation Paperclip.
 During these interviews, significant information regarding German advances in rocketry, jet technology, weapons systems, and acoustic torpedoes was discovered.
 The United States was able to take this information and develop an effective acoustic torpedo countermeasure.

 The former interrogators say they did not use physical torture, but they did use psychological tricks, like threatening to turn the prisoner over to the Soviets.
 National Park Service Ranger Brandon Bies interviewed over 70 former interrogators from P.O.
 Box 1142 on this topic and said: "To our knowledge, no. There was no torture here.
 This is a question that was asked in every interview the National Park Service conducted, and we have found no evidence that there was anything remotely resembling torture that happened here."